robertdebock/presentations/automation-journey.md

 # CRUD

-Almost all "jobs" should have:
+Almost all "jobs" should expose:

 1. Create
 2. Read